nathancarter/weblurch/doc/plan.md

    loaded into the editor.
 Then, the object itself, without its `document` member, will be passed to `loadMetaData`, which functions as a handler, if it is non-null.

+### Bugs

+Not all edits cause the document to be marked dirty.
+Perhaps the TinyMCE events are not firing when I expect, or perhaps I am not handling them correctly.

 ## Extending the Editor